captainbrosset/packman/README.md

 	// At the end, when all packages are done
 	onEnd: function(callback, config) {}

 Visitors' methods can be asynchronous if needed, this is why they accept a callback as their first parameter.
-Once their processing is done, they must call the callback to allow pakman to continue looping on other visitors, and ultimately on other files and packages.
+Once their processing is done, they must call the callback to allow packman to continue looping on other visitors, and ultimately on other files and packages.

 Note that since the config is passed as argument to the above methods, you can add extra data to it to be used by visitors.